quo123/cdc.spumanila.edu.dev/README.md

 # cdc.spumanila.edu.dev
 Local student community service activities tracking system for SPU Manila's CDC.
+This is a school project.